theobald-software/kb.theobald-software.github.io/content/_sap/how-to-import-an-sap-transport-request-with-the-transport-management-system-stms.md

 In this HowTo we will import a Transport Request for the custom functions that is included in the ABAP subdirectory of your product installation folder (e. g.
 C:\Program Files\XtractIS\ABAP).

-We first unzip and copy the file R900141.ECC into the data folder and the file K900141.ECC into the cofiles folder of our SAP System.
+We first unzip and copy the file R900141.ECC into the data folder and the file K900141.ECC into the co-files folder of our SAP System.
 (The last 3 digits of the transport numbers may be different in your most recent version that you downloaded !)

-In our Testsystem this folders are located under >>  \\SAPServer\c$\usr\sap\trans\
+In our Test system this folders are located under >>  \\SAPServer\c$\usr\sap\trans\

 Then we start the transaction STMS and click on ![STMSIcon03](/img/contents/STMSIcon03.png){:class="img-responsive" style="display:inline"}: